openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 No story of heroic deeds is complete without equally heroic gear, weapons and armor.
 Indiana Jones had his whip, King Arthur had *Excalibur*, and Bilbo had his mithril shirt.
 In this chapter, you'll learn everything you need to know about how to equip your character at first level and beyond, as well as how to keep track of your wealth as you claim space pirate bounties and dip your hands in the coffers of kings.

 ## Wealth
-Rather than tracking every gold piece, credit, or fine art object that you acquire over the course of your adventures, Open Legend uses a simplified wealth system.
+Rather than tracking every gold piece, credit, or fine art object acquired over the course of your adventures, Open Legend uses a simplified wealth system.

 Every character has a wealth score, which begins at 2 and can range from 0 to 9, fluctuating up and down as you acquire and spend your riches.
 Your wealth score provides a general description of how well-off you are and the typical types of goods and services you can acquire.
 The Wealth Overview table describes the typical lifestyles and available goods for each wealth score.